fossabot/rfcs/text/0000-rebase-buildpack-contributed-layers.md

 # Definitions
 [definitions]: #definitions

-**Buildpack-contributed layers** - Filesystem layers created by buildpacks during the build process, containing application dependencies, runtime components, or other buildpack-specific artifacts.
+**Buildpack-contributed layers** - Filesystem layers created by buildpacks during the build process, containing application dependencies, component libraries, or other buildpack-specific artifacts.

 **Layer patch metadata** - A configuration file that describes which layers in the target image should be replaced with corresponding layers from a patch OCI image.